Penecruz/VAICOMPRO-Community/README.md

 8. Launch VoiceAttack and launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.
 If this does not work, check your VoiceAttack profile and ensure the command "Configuration" exists and is enabled with the proper shortcut.

-9. Check Fix Reg and move the sliders to match your DCS World version (i. e. openbeta / standalone).
+9. Check that your path Settings and sliders are as desired to match your version of DCS.

-10. Next to “Use Custom DCS Path” click the SET button and direct it to your DCS World install folder (i. e.
-Program Files/Eagle Dynamics/DCS World OpenBeta).

-11. Open the “Reset” tab and uncheck all of the boxes.

-12. Check only the "Lua code" box and click “Master Zero”.

-12. Restart VoiceAttack and check the log that comes up, to make sure it finds your DCS 2.8 installation.
+10. Restart VoiceAttack and check the log that comes up, to make sure it finds your DCS 2.8 installation.

-13. As always, please update your VoiceAttack Profile and your VAICOMPRO keyword commands using the Editor tab in the VAICOMPRO configuration window.
+11. As always, please update your VoiceAttack Profile and your VAICOMPRO keyword commands using the Editor tab in the VAICOMPRO configuration window.
 Instructions on how to do this can be found in the manual.

-14. Join our Discord at https://discord.gg/7c22BHNSCS if you have any questions or issues with the install.
+12. Join our Discord at https://discord.gg/7c22BHNSCS if you have any questions or issues with the install.

+## Patch Notes

+VAICOMPRO Community Edition V2.8.1.0

+- Added Mirage F1
+- Added MB-339 (WIP it is detected but not complete)
+- Added KA-50 Black Shark 3
+- Added Interactive Kneeboard now gets disabled when slider is in the DM/OFF position
+- Fixed error in Export script
+- Fixed the issue with too many modules causing undesired behaviour
+- Improved detection method of DCS installations (custom path overide)
+- Improved Hot Mic switch in cockpit to not interfere with Hot Mic in config selection
+- Improved Hot Mic in config is changeable again (and gets saved/loaded correctly)
+- Changed license text on msi installation
+- Changed GUI labels to Community Edition.
+- Changed all versions to 2.8.1.0
+- Changed all relevant VAICOM PRO texts to VAICOM PRO Community Edition
+- Removed old licenses from GUI.
+- Removed AIRIO.vap, renamed VAICOM.vap back
+- Updated the manual to the community edition

+## Community Team

+Special K, RroouniJones, D3adCy11nd3r, Folgers, Hornblower793, Liam8, MAXsenna, MisterOutofTime, Raskit, stag1975 and Pene

+#### Beta Team
+104th_Aeons, GSG-3|Turbine|202, DrChainsaw, Jaeger, Nicola, Padinn, SPAZ-505, tomeye and Virus